resucutie/beyond-software-list/index.md

 [TWRP](https://twrp.me/) :c-android: - Well known custom android recovery

 [Magisk](https://github.com/topjohnwu/Magisk) :c-android: - Root manager that provides root access without injecting code on the kernel.
 Can be safely removed if needed
-[APatch](https://github.com/bmax121/APatch) :c-android: - Patches the kernel directly for providing root access instead of giving on boot.
-Can be useful to avoid Play Integrity's detection, and can run Magisk modules, but it is harder to remove.
+[KernelSU](https://kernelsu.org/) :c-android: - Patches the kernel directly for providing root access instead of giving on boot.
+Can cause fewer root detecions, and can run Magisk and KernelSU modules.
+[APatch](https://github.com/bmax121/APatch) :c-android: - Hybird of KerenlSU and Magisk, trying to have both benefits.

 [LSPosed](https://github.com/LSPosed/LSPosed) :c-android: - Framework that can modify the behavior of the system and apps directly from its source code.
 Maintained fork of Xposed.
 Can be replaced by [LSPatch](#application-modifications) for unrooted devices